farhan0167/auth-serve/README.md

 1. Auth-serve uses `uv` package manager, so make sure you have it [installed](https://docs.astral.sh/uv/).
 2. After cloning the repo, simply run `make server` and get started!
+3. Go to `http://localhost:8000/docs` and start exploring.
+4. You can use the example provided to see how you can structure your microservice for auth-serve in [example](https://github.com/farhan0167/auth-serve/tree/main/example).

+---

 ## Concepts